 yet been tested.
 I had a couple of Zaccaria Scramble boards with sound & input faults to repair so I took the opportunity to complete

 the Scramble main board support and add support for the sound board.

-The sound board support included read & write of everything and could eventually be extended to add custom functions to program the AY-3-8910 sound generators for testing of the filters and amplifier sections if a need arose.
+The sound board support included read & write of everything and custom functions to program the AY-3-8910 sound generators for testing of the filters and amplifier sections.

 2650 - Astro Wars

 6502 - Astro Fighter